vime-js/vime/CONTRIBUTING.md

 ## 🖥️ UI Components

-UI components are visually displayed elements inside the media player that may be interactable such as a playback control, captions etc. The [Core](#-core) section above describes mostly what you need to know to create a UI component, and you can refer to existing components to guide you.
+UI components are visually displayed elements inside the media player that may be interactable such as a playback control, slider etc. The [Core](#-core) section above describes mostly what you need to know to create a UI component, and you can refer to existing components to guide you.

 When creating new components you need to be aware of if it'll be displayed in an audio or video